Start talking about illegal drugs, and whether you mean to or not, you’ll soon start talking about the economy.

 Instead, they might talk about how losing a family member to an overdose convinced them all drugs should be destroyed.
 Or they might point to racial and class biases in drug conviction cases as the reason all drugs should be legalised.

 We wanted to talk to someone who has experienced the drug economy first hand.

 That’s why, on a chilly day in March 2019, Economy travelled to Sunderland to find out what you think of the drug economy when it’s your day job.
 Alex (which is not his real name) is a tall, articulate man in his thirties, who is easy to get along with.
 He’s been a drug dealer for many years.

 At the moment, Alex’s main gig is crack cocaine, which he makes himself in his London home and then sells around the North of England.
-We rode along with him as he made his deliveries, and he talked to us candidly about what life as a drug dealer is actually like.
+We ride along with him as he made his deliveries, and he talks to us candidly about what life as a drug dealer is actually like.

 “It’s important not to romanticize and fetishise this industry” Alex later tells us, peering out from the homemade balaclava we’ve constructed to protect his identity while we film him.
 “It’s not as luxurious as it looks.”

 We want to know if Alex thinks of his drug dealing as a ‘job’, akin to being a bartender or pharmacist.
 Would he describe himself as employed?

 Alex considers the question.
 “I don’t really think about it like that in such official terms” he says.
 He thinks for a minute.
 “Yeah, I’m employed.
 Self-employed”.

 Indeed, talking to Alex sometimes feels like talking to the techie freelancers who inhabit the start-uppy corner of Hackney where the Economy offices are based.
 Like them, Alex is concerned about the lack of job security and workplace benefits (“obviously I don’t get a pension”) but thinks it’s worth it for the chance to be his own boss, set his own schedule, and make money for himself rather than for someone else.